sea-kg/BottleFS/README.md

 API. search-file
 input parameters:
 * query - type string
-* format - type string: json
+* format - type string: json, xml (default: json) output parameters:
-output parameters:
 * list - list of fileid and filename
 * count - count of result search (not more than 10 or 50 or 100)

-API. full-index
+API. start-reindexing
 input parameters:
 * none
 output parameters:
 * status
 remark: only from localhost and only one process!!!

-API. stop-index
+API. stop-reindexing
 input parameters:
 * none
 output parameters: